FeekDev/holbertonschool-system_engineering-devops/0x01-shell_permissions/README.md

-sudo _user_: change the user to betty
+0)sudo _user_: change the user to betty
-wohami: print wich is the current user
+1)wohami: print wich is the current user
-groups: which is te group of current user
+2)groups: which is the group of current user
+3)chown: change the owner